Out of LeBaronism into the Light

 Jane G. Austin 1881*

-*(I was told Jane Goodwin Austin is a great-grand-daughter a-number-of-places-removed of Dr. Francis LeBaron, so is my distant cousin.)
+*( Jane Goodwin Austin is my distant cousin, a great-grand-daughter (a-number-of-places-removed) of Dr. Francis LeBaron.)

 The world called her “Plyg.”
 We called her “Mother,” or “Mama” — Daddy called her “Esther,” “Mother,” or “Ma” — as in “Go ask yer Ma.”